 Human resource strategies of the organization are with respect to the strategies for the Human resource department to follow.
-This includes the personnel selection, their training and development, compensation, promotion, appraisal.
-These plans and policies are important for the proper functioning of the company.
+This includes the personnel

 The company should also have plans and policies with respect to the issues of trade union and management will deal in and how, staff welfare, training, collective bargaining etc. Industrial relations can make or break a smooth running organizations.
 All organizations should have clear cut rules and regulation on how to deal with Industrial Relations